 A trend is emerging and tending strongly towards "digital shopping" and mobile shopping.

 Finally download products in the OXID eShop

-OXID Pay Downloads with Git Versioning
+OXID paid downloads with Git versioning

 OXID / GIT article download module

-- OXID eShop cleans the cloned directory from git's own directories
+- OXID eShop cleans the cloned directory from git's own directories.

-- The directory is moved as a ZIP archive to the /out/downloads/uploads folder
+- The directory is moved as a ZIP archive to the folder /out/downloads/uploads.

 - The zip file is processed as a new download product file for the article and saved as a download product hash.

 - The zip file in the folder out/downloads/uploads is removed from the module.

 Keep OXID / GIT Deployment article up to date